z-gong/mstk/docs/examples/hts.rst

 `mstools` provides several pre-defined protocols for efficient and reproducible modeling of small molecules.
 It is designed for high-throughput prediction of liquids properties with `TEAM` force field.
-Therefore, the requirement for some packages are hardcoded.
+Therefore, the requirement for some programs are hardcoded for now.

 Use pre-defined Gromacs protocols
 ---------------------------------

+Note: This example requires that `Packmol` and `DFF` are installed.

-This is an example to use the pre-defined GROMACS :class:`~mstools.simulation.gmx.Npt` protocol to simulate bulk liquid of hexane with the temperature-dependent `TEAM_MGI` force field.
+Below is an example of using the pre-defined GROMACS `Npt` protocol to simulate bulk liquid of hexane with the temperature-dependent `TEAM_MGI` force field.
-Packmol, DFF and GROMACS should have been installed.
+You may refer to :class:`~mstools.simulation.gmx.Npt` documentation for details of options.

 .. literalinclude:: npt.py

 This script will generate following files in current directory: